open-neuroscience-foundation/neuroscience-landscape/README.md

 > How much do we know about the brain?
-> What software is used in neuroscience?
 > What are the key labs?
-> Which software can I try to contribute to?
-> Which companies are in the field to keep an eye on?
+> What are key companies?
+> What software is being used?

 Here you may find good entrypoints to answer these questions.